zackJKnight/Lineup.Coach/README.md

 - Add ability to pick from list of positions and formations for multiple instances of the same position on the pitch or create your own.

 - Goalie is added by default for local U8, but need to consider broader use

+## Notes

+can we know how many times a player will sit the bench? numbers we'd need: roster player count. game period count. period starting players